-Norwayne Local students will become self-confident, responsible, productive members of their community.
-Our instructional program will provide the opportunity for all students to reach their potential and become life-long learners.
+Norwayne Local students will become self-confident, responsible, and productive members of their community.
+Our goal is to reach the whole child, which includes instructional, social-emotional, and supportive programs.
+We will provide the opportunity for all students to reach their potential and become life-long learners.

-In order to emphasize life-long learning, the district will incorporate strategies to ensure students:
+In order to emphasize life-long learning, the district will incorporate strategies to ensure students . . .

-- Experience success in order to become engaged learners - Can apply concepts now and utilize them later in life - Seek new learning experiences - Are problem-solvers - Are critical and creative thinkers - Are proficient in all aspects of informational literacy and applications of technology
+- experience success in order to become engaged learners. - can apply concepts now and utilize them later in life. - seek new learning experiences. - are problem-solvers. - are critical and creative thinkers. - are proficient in all aspects of informational literacy and applications of technology.